 All surveys intended for broad distribution to the university community will now require approval by the committee before being deployed.
 The committee maintains a calendar of approved surveys.
 To avoid potential conflicts, please visit the Survey Calendar before you submit your survey for review.

-Please submit your request a minimum of two weeks before your intended launch date.
+Please submit your request a minimum of four weeks before your intended launch date.

 Access Survey Data